-Mint plants have been used by gardeners to help keep pests such as mice, flies, moths, ants and mosquitoes away.
+What attacks mint plants and what can you do to stop the attack?
+Mint (Mentha spp.) plants have been used by gardeners to help keep pests such as mice, flies, moths, ants and mosquitoes away.
 It's ironic, therefore, that mint itself is susceptible to garden pests.
-Mint can be used for a variety of different things, but if your mint plants get attacked or eaten you won't be using them for anything.
+Mint can be used for a variety of different things, but if your mint plants get attacked or eaten, you won't be using them for anything.

 European Corn Borer

 Loopers are called so because of the way they walk in their larval stage due to the way their bodies work.
 A common mint pest, loopers usually attack mint plants from May to July, sometimes later depending on the weather.
+They eat the foliage of the mint plant, often consuming lots of the leaves and stems.
 The larvae look like little green caterpillars and the full-grown looper is a type of moth.
 The females are usually light brown, and the males get to be darker brown in color.

-Another common mint plant pest, cutworms feed on mint plants both above and below ground.
-Above ground they are known to eat the foliage produced by the mint plant, and below the surface, they typically eat through stems, causing great damage to the mint plant.
-Though there are many different kinds of cutworms, the most common variety are identifiable by a "V" shaped pattern on their back, and they are usually brown, green or creamy in coloration.
+Another common pest when growing mint, cutworms feed on mint plants both above and below ground.
+Above ground, they're known to eat the foliage produced by the mint plant.
+Below the surface, they typically eat through stems, causing great damage to the mint plant, including severing the plant at the soil line.
+Though there are many different kinds of cutworms, the most common variety are identifiable by a "V" shaped pattern on their back, and they're usually brown, green or creamy in coloration.